-Daurat told Access that activities in the four-day extravaganza includes visits to the ships and sailing trips on the day.
-In addition, the city centre will play host of a multi-form festival comprising live performances, trade and consumer shows.
+Daurat told Access that activities in the four-day extravaganza include visits to the ships and sailing trips on the day.
+In addition, the city centre will play host to a multi-form festival comprising live performances, trade and consumer shows.

 “This is a great opportunity for the events industry to get involved and for everyone to benefit,” Daurat said.
 “We have a space for trade exhibitions and catering stands, and bars.
 We are looking for something a bit special, and a bit quirky.
 Yes, there’s a place to have burger vans and everyone love it, but we also want something a little bit of a w0w factor too,” she commented.

 Daurat also noted that the full cultural programme will be released after Christmas.
 “The programme features a big artistic commission on the riverside and fireworks display on each night.
 But really the big event for us will be on Saturday 14 July with the parade of sail,” she explained.